dwyerse/EventPlanner/README.md

 npm test
 ```
 # Testing implemented features
+#### The following are credentials for pre-populated users in the app
 - There is an admin user automatically added to the database, the following is their credentials: email: eventplanner.gp@gmail.com password: cs4098
 - There is a general user automatically added to the database, the following is their credentials: email: john.doe@gmail.com password: cs4098

-- The following is a guided tour of our completed system which showcases all of the completed features.
+#### The following is a guided tour of our completed system which showcases all of the completed features.